davidwiljac/IoT_bikelight_05/README.md

 ## Mobile Application
 The mobile application can be downloaded from: https://drive.google.com/file/d/12I2f2bF7VSXXHKXbHlzPAXHOnTvUsZBw/view?usp=sharing

+The GitHub Repository for the app can be found here: https://github.com/4444T7777/Flashback_IoT

 In the mobile application, information from the bike light can be seen.

 This include: